aiven/devportal/docs/platform/howto/add-storage-space.rst

 Add additional storage to running service
 -----------------------------------------
-You can add additional storage to your running service from the Aiven web console without interrupting the service.
+You can :doc:`add additional storage <../concepts/dynamic-disk-sizing>` to your running service from the Aiven web console without interrupting the service.

 1. Log in to the `Aiven Console <https://console.aiven.io/>`_, and go to **Services** to select your running service.
 2. In the **Overview** tab, scroll down to **Service plan**.